 The simple formula for NOPAT is revenue minus operating expenses minus taxes.
 NOPAT is a measure of a company’s after-tax profit that investors use to compare the financial results of a business over time, and to compare a business to its competitors.
 People use NOPAT when calculating economic value added, which is the financial return your small business earns over minimum required return.
 You might also see NOPAT used in free cash flow calculations in financial modeling.

-Your business’ NOPAT is an important number because it shows your theoretical income from operations if the business had zero debt and no interest expense.
-Investors, lenders, and other stakeholders find NOPAT useful because it makes companies more comparable by removing any impact of their capital structures.
-That’s why if your business has debt holders, it’s a good idea to have a NOPAT calculation ready to show at a moment’s notice.
+NOPAT is an important number for your business because it shows your theoretical income from operations if your business has zero debt and no interest expense.
+Investors, lenders, and other stakeholders find NOPAT useful because it allows them to compare companies more easily by removing any impact of their capital structures.
+That’s why, if your business has debt holders, it’s a good idea to have a NOPAT calculation ready to show at a moment’s notice.

-NOPAT is a very useful measure of a business’ financial return that investors, debt holders, and stakeholders can use to compare the business’ results to its past history and competitors.
-The calculation of NOPAT takes only three steps, but depending on the complexity of your business, can be a challenge.
-It might be a good idea to consult with an accounting professional when calculating NOPAT.
+NOPAT is a useful measure of a business’ financial return that investors, debt holders, and stakeholders use to compare the business’s results to its history and competitors.
+Calculating NOPAT takes only three steps.
+Depending on the complexity of your business, though, the calculation can be challenging.
+It’s wise to consult an accounting professional when calculating NOPAT.